gopesh-code/Dr-Mom/README.md

-# Olive
+# Dr. Mom
-Olive (Ovulive) - A multi-functional platform focusing on a holistic approach towards female healthcare.
+Dr. Mom - A multi-functional platform focusing on a holistic approach towards female healthcare.

 ## Team Members
 The project is being prepared under the supervision of Prof. Akila Victor by the following team members: